kleinbottle/css-colors/README.md

-# The `my-package` Package
+# The `svg-colors` Package
 <div align="center">Version 0.1.0</div>

-A short description about the project and/or client.
+Enables SVG colors to be used by their names within a Typst document.

 ## Template adaptation checklist